TheOtherRolesAU/TheOtherRoles/README.md

 |----------|:-------------:|
 | Vulture Spawn Chance | -
 | Vulture Countdown | -
-| Vulture Corpses Needed To Be Eaten | Corpes needed to be eaten to win the game
+| Number Of Corpses Needed To Be Eaten | Corpes needed to be eaten to win the game
 | Vulture Can Use Vents | -
 -----------------------